ClouDesire/docusaurus/docs/csp-product.md

 ### CSP product types

-The platform supports 3 type of products that can be sold:
+The platform supports selling three different type of products:

 * **License** type is for license-based products on the [XLS price list] published every month by Microsoft (e.g. [Office 365 Business]).